ast506plasma/pic/README.md

          Sirawich Pipatprathanporn (sirawich@princeton.edu).

 Here you may find an implementation of non-relativistic electrostatic 1D code which solves Vlasov-Poisson system equations for an arbitrary number of charged particle population.
-The method of solution is a so-called "particle-in-cell" algorithm, which is describedin https://en.wikipedia.org/wiki/Particle-in-cell.
+The method of solution is a so-called "particle-in-cell" algorithm, which is described in https://en.wikipedia.org/wiki/Particle-in-cell.

 # Requirements